-FREN 816, Seminar in Contemporary
+FREN 816 - Seminar in Contemporary

-FREN 820P, The French Novel I......3 hours The novel and study of its development in France (1600-1850).
+FREN 821P - The French Novel II......3 hours The study of the novel from 1850 to the present.

-FREN 860P, History of the French Language.....
+FREN 860P - History of the French Language ...
 3 hours

 A study of the development of the French language since its origins and as related to linguistic changes throughout the different literary periods.